Andu-alem/support-ticketing-system/README.md

 ## License

-This project is licensed under the MIT License ([https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)).
+This project is licensed under the MIT License.